xumi1993/SurfATT-docs/source/index.md

 SurfATT is a package for surface wave travel-time tomography, which is designed to invert surface wave travel-time data for 2D/3D isotropic or azimuthal anisotropic velocity structures with following features:

-- Inversion for isotropic or azimuthal anisotropic media (Hao et al., 2024b, in preparation)
+- Inversion for isotropic or azimuthal anisotropic media (Hao et al., 2024b, in preparation).
-- Calculation of surface wave travel time based on Eikonal equation with fast sweeping method {cite:p}`tong2021a`
+- Calculation of surface wave travel time based on Eikonal equation with fast sweeping method {cite:p}`tong2021a`.
-- Computation of isotropic and anisotropic sensitivity kernels through adjoint method {cite:p}`tong2021b`
+- Computation of isotropic and anisotropic sensitivity kernels through adjoint method {cite:p}`tong2021b`.
-- Multi-grid model parametrization utilization in optimization {cite:p}`tong2019`
+- Multi-grid model parametrization utilization in optimization {cite:p}`tong2019`.
-- Consideration of surface topography in forward and adjoint simulation {cite:p}`hao2023`
+- Consideration of surface topography in forward and adjoint simulation {cite:p}`hao2023`.

 SurfATT is an innovative package driven by modern Fortran with an embedded MPI parallel framework.
 It employs a user-friendly format for both input/output file types, including: